horenbergerb/horenbergerb.github.io/_posts/2022-05-26-egyptianmath1.md

-# Egyptians and the Rhine Mathematical Papyrus (1)
+# Egyptians and the Rhind Mathematical Papyrus: Historical Context (1)

 * Table of Contents
 {:toc}